-If your livelihood depends on keeping your truck on the road as much as possible, it can be tempting to just let it run until it breaks.
+If your livelihood depends on keeping your semi-truck on the road as much as possible, it can be tempting to just let it run until it breaks.

 As long as the engine cranks, the tires look okay and the wheels are turning, why put your vehicle in the shop where it isn’t making you any money?

-But the time and resources you invest in regular preventive maintenance service, by a qualified OEM-certified technician, can pay dividends in the long run.
-And neglecting maintenance often ends up costing far more than the money you save in the short term.
+But the time and resources you invest in a plan that includes regular preventive maintenance service, by a qualified OEM-certified technician, can pay dividends in the long run.
+And neglecting maintenance often ends up costing far more in repairs than the money you save in the short term.

-Why Invest in a Semi Truck Maintenance Program?
+Why Invest in a Semi-Truck Preventative Maintenance Program?

-There are many reasons why preventive maintenance is important, whether you run a single truck or an entire fleet:
+There are many reasons why preventive maintenance is important, whether you run a single semi-truck or an entire fleet:

-- Maximize vehicle life span.
-The longer your truck lasts, the longer before you have to buy a new one, which also means lower replacement costs.
+The longer your tractor-trailer lasts, the longer before you have to buy a new one, which also means lower replacement costs.

-- Maximize fleet availability.
-If you have a fleet of say, 10 trucks, preventive maintenance can be scheduled so that only one truck is being serviced at a time, while the other nine are out hauling loads.
+If you have a fleet of say, 10 heavy-duty commercial trucks, preventive maintenance can be scheduled so that only one truck is being serviced at a time, while the other nine are out hauling loads.
 That way, you keep all of your vehicles in good condition and maximize productivity.

-A semi truck maintenance schedule is typically based on parameters such as mileage, engine hours, fuel usage or time since the last appointment.
+A semi–truck or commercial vehicle maintenance program is typically based on parameters such as mileage, engine hours, fuel usage or time since the last appointment.

 The following services are generally included in your preventive maintenance plan: